 Under Torah an Israelite man could marry any woman he wished (except to those listed in the Prohibitions section below) and even have more than one wife.
 (See the section Special Provisions below.)
 He was free to choose with one other proviso.
 For all Israelites God required that no marriage cause property to transfer from one tribe to another, as illustrated in the ruling given for the daughters of Zelophehad (Num 36:6-9).
 The reason was simple.
 The land of Israel had been apportioned among the tribes and then within each tribe further apportioned to the clans.
 Marriage wasn’t just about romance but maintaining the tribal name and the land associated with the name.

 By the first century tradition had standardized the betrothal period to not exceed twelve months for a virgin or thirty days for a widow (Ket.
 5:2).
-(Jacob and Rachel waited seven years.)
+(In contrast Jacob and Rachel waited seven years.)
 The betrothal period was one of preparation.
 The bride would prepare her marriage “outfit,” which included her clothing, jewels and ornaments.
 The groom would make arrangements for the wedding dinner and prepare the bridal chamber (the huppah).
-Sometimes this would require actually adding on a room to the house of the groom's father.
+Sometimes this could require adding on a room to the house of the groom's father if the groom did not have his own house.
 The bridal chamber would have to be decorated appropriately to be suitable for the bride.
-The groom's father was the one to decide when the bridal chamber was ready for the bride.

 Gift-giving was an integral part of marriages in Bible times.
 Three types of gifts might be made, depending on the ability of the parties: mohar, mattan and shiluhim.